Home > Tours > Africa Tours > Middle East Tours > Pakistan: Women's Expedition

 Itinerary

-khush aam deed!
+Khush amdeed!
 Welcome to Pakistan.
-Your adventure begins in capital city Islamabad.
+Your adventure begins in capital city of Islamabad.
 The ‘City of Islam’ was built in the 1960s to replace Karachi as the nation’s capital and is divided into eight zones including the commercial district, educational sector, diplomatic enclave, residential areas and green area.
-It is an extensively (and successfully) planned city on a site chosen for its accessibility to the rest of the country and its location close to the army headquarters and disputed Kashmir area.
-You'll have a welcome meeting tonight at 6 pm but if you arrive early it is worth checking out Lake View Park and the Lok Virsa Museum, which is dedicated to the preservation, documentation and promotion of Pakistan’s cultural heritage.
+It’s an extensively (and successfully) planned city on a site chosen for its accessibility to the rest of the country and its location close to the army headquarters and disputed Kashmir area.
+You'll have a welcome meeting tonight at 6 pm, but if you arrive early, maybe check out Lake View Park and the Lok Virsa Museum, dedicated to the preservation, documentation and promotion of Pakistan’s cultural heritage.
+After the meeting, you’ll have a group dinner at the hotel.
 (D)

-This morning you’ll pay a visit to the beautiful Lake Attabad, which has a sad story lurking below its shimmering surface.
-The lake was formed in 2010 after a massive landslide that killed 20 people and displaced many thousands.
-The landslide essentially dammed the Hunza River for five months, creating a lake that measures some 21 kilometres across.
-Thankfully the dam held and the lake is now a popular tourist destination renowned for its insanely blue water.
-After your visit, travel to Karimabad, the capital of the Hunza District, known for its locally made handicrafts and take-your-breath-away views.
+This morning, you’ll visit Lake Attabad – formed in 2010 after a massive landslide that killed 20 people and displaced thousands.
+The landslide essentially dammed the Hunza River for five months, creating a lake that measures some 21 km across.
+Thankfully, the dam held and the lake is now a popular tourist destination renowned for its intensely blue water.
+After your visit, travel to Karimabad – the capital of the Hunza District, known for its locally made handicrafts and scenic views.
 Take a short walk to Baltit and Altit forts, which were restored by the Aga Khan Foundation and have stood in the region for over 700 years.
-These forts are a testament to the valley’s past strategic importance and were used to control the ancient Asia trade routes, with Baltit Fort holding a particularly commanding position above the local village.
 The Aga Khan Foundation also runs several projects focusing on empowering local women.
 There’ll be an opportunity to visit one of the groups and chat to them about their work, followed by lunch at cafe run by the local women.
 After spending the day exploring Hunza valley, you'll head to Aliabad and spend the night in a female owned hotel.
 (B/L/D)

 Spend your final full day in Pakistan exploring the nearby city of Rawalpindi.
 Visit the Markazi Jamia Masjid – one of the oldest mosques in the city.
-With beautiful frescos, mosaics and paintings, the mosque is a cultural icon and its colourful interior can’t be missed.
-Speaking of colour, there’ll be plenty at the Rawalpindi markets, so shop up a storm.
-This afternoon you’ll visit a local beauty salon where you’ll have the chance to chat to the local women and learn about their work, lives and culture.
+With beautiful frescos, mosaics and paintings, the mosque is a cultural icon.
+Then, head to the Rawalpindi markets to pick up any souvenirs you’d like to take home.
+This afternoon, you’ll visit a local beauty salon where you can chat to the local women and learn about their work, lives and culture.
 While you’re here, you may like to treat yourself to a facial or manicure.
-Then, pay a visit to the 500- year-old Saidpur village, known for its varied religious and cultural heritage.
-Here you’ll gather for a final dinner – a chance to celebrate all you’ve seen and done on your journey.
+Lastly, head to the 500-year-old Saidpur village, known for its varied religious and cultural heritage for a final dinner with your group.
 (B/L/D)

 Trip Inclusions

-• This is a rare opportunity to travel through Pakistan with a local female leader.
-Her knowledge and insights will make this an eye-opening and unforgettable expedition.
+• Take the rare opportunity to travel through Pakistan with a local female leader – her knowledge and insights will make this an eye-opening and unforgettable expedition.

 • Spend time with the inspiring women working to empower their communities through local projects including carpet-weaving, cooking classes and cafes.